-The mean listed cost of publication in the journals was found to be \$1567 CAN (+/- 613) with the majority of the journals created within the past 7 years.
-Analysis of the journal specific metrics revealed a wide disparity between journals with an average H index of 6.71 and citations per article document of 0.59.
-For reference, in the same publishing year (2015) the Journal of Urology H-index was 211 with 1270 documents published and an average of 4.38 citations per document.
 These data support the presumption that the majority of these solicited journals lack credibility and if granted publication are unlikely to reach a significant audience despite the significant publication fee.
-It is important to note that these journal metric data are solely from those indexed which increasingly favourably skews the results.
-The other journals could not found on any of the indexing databases, strongly suggesting a predatory publication.
-Journals not found on the indexing databases were also universally found on Beals list which further supports this presumption.
-Although not formally indexed, this did not deter the publishers to make claims of both database indexing and high impact factor and h indexes.
+It is important to note that these journal metrics are solely from those indexed, which increasingly favourably skews the results.
+The other journals could not be found on any of the indexing databases, strongly suggesting a predatory publication.
+Journals not found on the indexing databases were also universally found on Beal's list, which further supports this presumption.
+Although not formally indexed, this did not deter the publishers to make claims of both database indexing and high impact factor and H-indexes.

-With the root of the open source movement originating from a noble cause, it is easy to ask how these journals made such inroads into academia.
-A large part is secondary to flimsy or at times non existent editing standards, mainly from journals driven solely by profit.
-In 2013, journalist John Bohannon revealed the problems of the predatory 'peer reviewed' system.
-His completely fabricated and intentionally flawed research paper was accepted for publication by 157 of 304 open-access journals to which it was submitted12.
-The editorial boards of these journals are often falsified with academics often unwittingly listed with no affiliation to the journal or under a constant promise of "coming soon".
-In our experience, 5 of 32 journals offered placement on their editorial board with no request of CV or credentials.
-This practice is unfortunately quite commonplace.
-Pisanski and colleagues exposed the illegitimacy of these editorial boards in 2015 when their fictitious scientist was accepted to the editorial board of 48 of 360 journals 13.
-It would be naive to ignore however a second underlying issue.
-These predatory publishers are also exploiting a market inefficiency that exists in academia.
-Researchers continue to feel incredible pressure to publish and in a system that uses quantity as a proxy for quality there, at times, may be little incentive to determine journal legitimacy.
-An article by the PLoS Medicine Editors found that the main reason of the researchers' decision to publish in specific journals closely relates to funds assigned and to career advancement 14.
-Furthermore, in many academic centres, at least one peer reviewed publication is a prerequisite for gaining a PhD.
-Although efforts are being made in recognizing publications made in high impact journals, until the underling drivers of this problem are addressed, it is likely that predatory journals will continue to successfully exist.
+With the root of the open-source movement originating from a noble cause, it is easy to ask how these journals made such inroads into academia.
+A large part is secondary to flimsy or, at times, non-existent editing standards, mainly from journals driven solely by profit.
+In 2013, journalist John Bohannon revealed the problems of the predatory 'peerreviewed' system.
+His completely fabricated and intentionally flawed research paper was accepted for publication by 157 of 304 open-access journals to which it was submitted.10 The editorial boards of these journals are often falsified, with academics often unwittingly listed with no affiliation to the journal or under a constant promise of "coming soon."
+In our experience, five of the 32 journals included in this study offered placement on their editorial board with no request of CV or credentials.
+This practice is, unfortunately, quite commonplace.
+Pisanski et al exposed the illegitimacy of these editorial boards in 2015 when their fictitious scientist was accepted to the editorial board of 48 of 360 journals.11 by the PLoS Medicine editors found that the main reason of the researchers' decision to publish in specific journals closely relates to funds assigned and to career advancement.12 Furthermore, in many academic centres, at least one pee-reviewed publication is a prerequisite for gaining a PhD.
+Although efforts are being made in recognizing publications in high-impact journals, until the underlying drivers of this problem are addressed, it is likely that predatory journals will continue to successfully exist.